Thursday, October 7, 1976

 Saturday, October 9, 1976

-Mom has called Mai-Britt’s mom and it turns out that they have moved and now live just a few towns from where we are.
 Mai-Britt’s mom has invited us to come and stay for the weekend.
-This morning Elisabeth, Mom, and I took the train to where they live.
+This morning, Elisabeth, Mom, and I took the train to where they live.
 When we got off the train, Mai-Britt, her mom, and her brother were there to pick us up.
 It was strange to see them all again.
 Both Mai-Britt and I stood there staring at each other.
-Last time we were both 10 years old and now we are 15.
+Last time we were both almost 10 years old, and now we are 15.
 What a difference five years had made to both of us!

 Mai-Britt kept telling me how I was the luckiest girl in the world!
 She had no idea that SHE was the fortunate one.
 She could see her real dad anytime she wanted.
 She had a beautiful room with lots of clothes and a mom who truly cared about her.
 It made me want to break down and cry!
 But I managed to keep a smile on my face and pretended that my life was just one big adventure.

 Later, Mai-Britt’s stepdad came home.
-Both Mai-Britt’s mom and stepdad looked the same, but she and her brother sure have changed.
-When we had eaten dinner Mai-Britt’s boyfriend came.
+Both Mai-Britt’s mom and stepdad looked the same, but she and her brother sure have changed!
+When we had eaten dinner, Mai-Britt’s boyfriend came.
 They had planned for us to go dancing.
 I told them that I would rather stay here and visit.
-I couldn’t go dancing because I knew if Nick were to find out he would flip out.
-Instead, we stayed at Mai-Britt’s house and they asked all kinds of questions about Canada.
+I couldn’t go dancing because I knew if Nick were to find out, he would flip out.
+Instead, we stayed at Mai-Britt’s house, and they asked all kinds of questions about Canada.
 They also told me all about living in this town.
 I felt like I had let Mai-Britt down because I didn’t want to go dancing.
 But I hoped she still had a good time visiting with me.

 When it was time for bed, Mom, Elisabeth, and I slept in a motel that was right next door to where Mai-Britt and her family lived.